 Types of Financial Aid

-State Aid: The State Student Assistance Commission of Indiana has developed several programs to help Indiana residents with their educational expenses.
-To apply for state aid, you must fill out a FAFSA.
+The State Student Assistance Commission of Indiana has developed several programs to help Indiana residents with their educational expenses.
+To apply for state aid, you must fill out a FAFSA by April 15.

-Pell Grant: This need-based federal grant is available only to students pursuing their first bachelor’s degree.
+This need-based federal grant is available only to students pursuing their first bachelor’s degree.
 Funds may be used for tuition, fees, books, room, board or other educational expenses.
-Depending on financial need, the maximum Pell grant amount for 2014-15 is $5,550.
+The maximum Federal Pell Grant for 2023-2024 will be $7,395.

-Outside Scholarships: Outside scholarships do not come from Goshen College.
+Outside scholarships do not come from Goshen College.
 Instead, they are sponsored by private organizations.
-The financial aid office encourages students to apply for as many outside scholarships for which they are eligible.
+The financial aid office encourages students to apply for as many outside scholarships as possible for which they are eligible.

 Most students who need help paying for college fill out a Free Application for Federal Student Aid (FAFSA) to become eligible for financial assistance from the federal and state government.
 Remember, financial aid applications can be overwhelming, but it’s simpler than it seems.
 And you don’t have to do this alone—our financial aid office is here to help if you have any questions.

-Financial Aid: If you are receiving loans or grants from the state or federal government, you will declare Goshen College as the recipient and the funding will go directly to the financial aid office.
-Students using financial aid must apply at least twice during the program, and have the paperwork completed before registration.
-Read more about applying for loans here.
+If you are receiving loans or grants from the state or federal government, you will declare Goshen College as the recipient and the funding will go directly to the financial aid office.
+Student using financial aid must complete the FAFSA at least twice during the program.
+The steps for completing a FAFSA are listed above.